Right-of-Way Acquisition & Relocation Process FAQ

 Not including Hurricane Harvey, two major flood events estimated as approximately 25-year events have occurred since 1998.
 In November 2004, a flood event inundated approximately 150 homes and businesses, causing $8 million in damages.
 Three separate events of a slightly less magnitude (approximately a 10-year event) also occurred in 2015 and 2016.
 Each time, evacuations were performed and as many as 100 homes were affected.
 Federal disaster declarations such as the one in 2015 have almost become ‘routine’ for the small town, but the relatively low income residents have little choice but to bear the consequences.

 The Wharton separable element consists of approximately 35,600 feet of levees, 2,300 feet of floodwalls, 7,000 feet of channel modifications, and interior drainage features.
-Approximately 60 percent of the city is within the designated 100-year floodplain, but the project would effectively remove the vast majority of the city (approximately 2900 structures) from the 100-year floodplain.
+Approximately 60 percent of the city is within the designated 100-year floodplain, but the project would mitigate flood risk to parts of the City.

 Questions and Answers